 Matadero Madrid, Spain

-These observations were then investigated further in the classroom, using creative techniques such as collage and poster making, before settling on the idea of presenting our findings in a psuedo science convention.
-To create our performance we experimented with costume, making wearable ‘inventions’ to solve the issues they had hi-lighted such as digital poverty, too many roads, too much fast food and not enough play spaces.
+These observations were then investigated further in the classroom, using creative techniques such as collage, conversation and poster making, before settling on the idea of presenting our findings in a psuedo science convention.
+To create our performance we experimented with costume, designing wearable ‘inventions’ to solve the issues they had hi-lighted such as digital poverty, too many roads, too much fast food and not enough play spaces.
 The music teacher also collaborated in the process by helping the children to write a rap song about their ideas.

 The science convention was held in May 2017 at the Matadero Madrid - Centre for Contemporary Creation - to a public audience and included an exhibition and ‘conference’ performance.